drGalapagos/SupportNightmares/README.md

 ## How to add your contributions
 1. Make a directory named according to the following structure based on your specific details:
-    - YYMMDD_NameOfContributor_XXX, where
+    - `YYMMDD_NameOfContributor_XXX`, where
-      - YYMMDD: start date of the support request / nightmare expressed as the last two digits of the year, the month (two digits) and the day (two digits),
+      - `YYMMDD`: start date of the support request / nightmare expressed as the last two digits of the year, the month (two digits) and the day (two digits),
-      - NameOfContributor: your github username,
+      - `NameOfContributor`: your github username,
-      - XXX: number of existing contributions in the given issue category + 1 (three digits),
+      - `XXX`: number of existing contributions in the given issue category + 1 (three digits),
       - blocks should be separated by `_`.
     - *Example: `250228_drgalapagos_001`*

 2. Make a directory named `assets` inside the directory created in Step 1. for any supporting documents, files, pictures, recordings, etc. that may be relevant for your case.

-3. Create a main `.md` file using the same name as for the directory created in Step 1.
-This is the main file for the instance of your concrete case containing the details of the events.
+3. Create a `.md` file using the same name as for the directory created in Step 1.
+This is the main file for the instance of your concrete case containing all the details of the events.
    - Provide a short summary (~ 1 page) of the entire process at the beginning of this .md file including:
      - Short description of case providing a big picture,
      - Start date of process / support request,